qdrant/landing_page/qdrant-landing/content/documentation/tutorials/retrieval-quality.md

 By increasing `m` and `ef_construct`, you're allowing for a more connected graph and a more exhaustive search during indexing, which should lead to higher precision.
 After tuning, it's important to measure the precision again to verify improvements.

 ### How to Select HNSW Parameters
 - If you require higher precision, increase `m` and `ef_construct` while considering the increased memory usage and indexing time.
 - If memory and indexing time are critical constraints, tune the parameters incrementally to find the right balance.
+- Consider adjusting `ef` (also known as `efSearch`), which controls the number of neighbors evaluated during the search.
+A higher value may increase precision but also increases latency.

 ### Measuring Search Quality in the WebUI